- Target Muscle Group

-- Facing the weighed end of the bar, position yourself with one leg each side of the bar with your feet at around shoulder width apart.
+- Facing the weighted end of the bar, position yourself with one leg on each side of the bar with your feet shoulder width apart.

 - Bend your knees slightly and place your left hand on your left knee.

-- With your right hand grip the bar close to the weight plates.
+- With your right hand, grab the bar close to the weight plates.

 - Keeping your back straight, raise the bar slightly off the floor.
 This is the starting position for the exercise.